Skip to main content

 Update /etc/hosts

-This guide assumes your primary IP address has changed and the node IP must be updated.
+This guide assumes your primary IP address has changed and you need to update the node IP.

 Update /etc/hosts, replacing the <OLD IP> <node-hostname> with the new IP address.